 Project Eligibility Criteria

 There are three types of projects that commonly receive Southwestern Ontario Development Fund grants and loans.
+Projects must start a minimum 60 days after submission and can have a duration of three to four years.
 They include:

-- Operational investments that improve productivity, innovation, and the potential to export goods; and
+- Invest in operations that improve productivity, innovation, the potential to export goods,and competitiveness; and

 Expense Eligibility Criteria